gregchapman-dev/musicdiff/README.md

 Licensed under the [MIT License](LICENSE).

 ## Acknowledgment
-Many thanks to [Francesco Foscarin](https://github.com/fosfrancesco) for allowing me to use his [music-score-diff](https://github.com/fosfrancesco/music-score-diff.git) code, and for continuing to work with and advise me on this project.
+Many thanks to [Francesco Foscarin](https://github.com/fosfrancesco) for allowing me to use his [music-score-diff](https://github.com/fosfrancesco/music-score-diff.git) code, and for continuing to advise me on this project.